CALCULATE YOUR SIP RETURNS

 Sector rotation

-On a similar note, ETFs can also be used to profit off seasonal trends.
+On a similar note, ETFs can also be used to profit from seasonal trends.
 For instance, the travel and tourism industry is highly seasonal.
 An investor looking to use a seasonal rotation ETF strategy may choose to stay invested in an industry only for a certain period of time.
 Once the season blows over, the investor would cash out of that industry and invest their capital in other trending seasonal industries.

 Short-selling